 Beetroots are generally safe for most people.
 However, there are a few groups of people who should avoid them.
 These groups include:

-People with kidney stones: The high oxalate content in beetroots may worsen kidney stones.
-Stones in the kidney are formed when there is an accumulation of minerals in the kidney.
+• People with kidney stones: Beetroots’ high oxalate content may worsen kidney stones, formed when minerals accumulate in the kidney.

 If you have any of these conditions, talk to your doctor before adding beetroots to your diet.